 The third and final theory tells the tale of a Spanish prince who fell in love with a young girl from the Claddagh village after the Spanish Armada went adrift off the coast of Ireland in 1588.

 The people of the Claddagh hid the Spanish sailors from the English.
 The girl's father did not trust this royal prince, believing his attention and intentions towards his daughter to be dishonorable.

-Whatever the true origin of the ring, its deep meaning and message of love and loyalty, has put them into a group of European rings called “faith rings.”
+Whatever the true origin of the Claddagh ring, its deep meaning and message of love and loyalty, has put these rings into a group of European rings called "faith rings."

 These "fede rings" date back to Roman times.

 The message of the Claddagh ring can be summarized by the saying:

 Let Love And Friendship Reign Forever!